innovativeinnovation/is-epfl-down/README.md

 Type: `array`

-A list of subdomain from EPFL.
+A list of subdomains from EPFL or urls.

 ##### options